Written by Patrick Doolin on July 17, 2019

 Yet according to Salesforce, 80% of trade show exhibitors don’t follow up with their event leads.
 And those that do?
 It can take them more than 50 days.

-That’s because traditional lead retrieval causes more problems than it solves.
+That’s because traditional lead retrieval creates more problems than it solves.

 In the past, using lead retrieval has been a clunky, time-consuming, and expensive process for many event professionals.
 It often went like this:

 That’s a lot of friction.
-Thankfully, there’s now a much smoother solution for event organizers to provide their sponsors and exhibitors.
+But now, there’s a much smoother solution for event organizers to provide their sponsors and exhibitors.

 A mobile lead retrieval system relieves all of the friction created by past solutions.
 By combining a lead retrieval app with a web-based management platform, event teams can: